Jump to Products Below

 Our reloading brass comes from indoor, outdoor, and law enforcement ranges; sorted by size, then the steel, Berdan, and aluminum cases are removed.
 The used bullet casing is then wet and dry tumbled before being packaged for sale.

-NOTE: Website inventories are updated regularly but may not reflect our current stock due to the delay between receiving the range brass and processing it.
+NOTE: Website inventories are updated regularly but may not reflect our current stock of empty shell casings due to the delay between receiving the range brass and processing it.

-To learn more about OFB such as the recycling process, read our article "New Brass vs. Once Fired Brass."
+To learn more about Used Bullet Shells such as the recycling process, read our article "New Brass vs. Once Fired Brass."